nodinosaur/JavaSealedUnions/README.md

 *What belongs in the interface?*

-It needs to be able to dereference the types to obtain a single, inequivocous, result.
+It needs to be able to dereference the types to obtain a single, unequivocal, result.
 It should avoid extra operations, not throw exceptions, and not be able to represent error states.

-*How is this done in other languages?*
+*How is this done in other languages or frameworks?*

 - Nested ifs: